 “Paul.”
 Is dead.

-For years, an urban legend circulated that Paul McCartney of the Beatles was killed in a car crash in the mid-1960s and secretly replaced with a double, with various lyrics and song titles cited as “clues.”
+For years, an urban legend circulated that Paul McCartney of the Beatles (see above note) was killed in a car crash in the mid-1960s and secretly replaced with a double, with various lyrics and song titles cited as “clues.”

 My sun tea will be ruined!

-Sun tea is a method of making iced tea in which you place tea bags and water in a glass container and place the container in direct sunlight to steep.
-Recently this practice has been discouraged, as it can lead to the growth of harmful bacteria in the tea.
+Sun tea is a method of making iced tea in which you place tea bags and water in a glass container and set the container in direct sunlight to steep.
+More recently this practice has been discouraged, as it can lead to the growth of harmful bacteria in the tea.

 “If I don’t reach the crest …” Or another effective dentifrice …